The Side Chair

 Day 3: Finish any rounding needed and drill the holes for the tenons in the front legs.
 If time allows you’ll assemble the front section of the chair.

 Day 5: Seat weaving.
-You’ll weave a seat from either paper rush, Danish cord or sea grass.
+You’ll weave a seat from either Danish cord or sea grass.
 You choose the pattern from a range of square weave designs.
 Please note – you can only weave an envelope weave if you’ve done it before.